East Potomac Park: History

 One of the first structures added to East Potomac Park was the National Park Service (NPS) lodge.
 The Corps of Engineers had originally proposed constructing a small lodge in East Potomac Park in 1908 to serve as a tool shed and public toilet and to serve as a shelter for police patrolling the park.
 But Congress did not approve this plan.
 Instead, a lodge originally built in Franklin Square in downtown Washington, D.C., about 1867 was moved to the north end of East Potomac Park, near the Washington Channel shoreline, between 1913 and June 1915.
-The National Park Service used the structure for various purposes until 1965, when Congress established the National Mall and Memorial Parks (known as NAMA, for National Mall) administrative unit of the National Park Service's National Capital Parks.
-NAMA has used the lodge for its headquarters ever since.
+The National Park Service used the structure for various purposes until 1965, when Congress established the National Mall and Memorial Parks administrative unit of the National Park Service's National Capital Parks.
+The unit has used the lodge for its headquarters ever since.

 Bridle paths for horseback riding were also constructed in the park in 1913, and significantly expanded in summer 1915 and spring 1916.
 The first three of the park's many baseball diamonds were established in early 1915, and extensive cinder-lined walking paths constructed in summer 1915 and spring 1916.
 The Corps proceeded to clear grade, plow, and seed 88 acre of land in the center of the park for use as athletic fields in the summer of 1916 and again in the spring of 1917.
 But this land was turned over to the Boy Scouts of America for use as a victory garden.

+Hains Point is named in memory of Peter Conover Hains (1840–1921), Major General, United States Army, who is buried in Arlington National Cemetery.
+He designed the Tidal Basin in Washington, D.C., which solved drainage problems and foul smell in much of the Washington area marshlands.